 This scholarship was created in 2016 by Dr. Albert Broussard.
 It was established to honor Mary L. Broussard’s three terms on the College Station School Board and her various service on committees and boards through the Brazos Valley.
 They include the Brazos Valley African American Museum, United Way, St. Joseph’s Hospital Systems Board and the Brazos Valley Food Bank.
 She was a Jefferson Award winner from the Brazos Valley and competed in Washington, DC at the national level.

-Student Eligibility: Minimum GPA of 3.0, involvement in community service and extracurricular activities, and financial need.
+Student Eligibility: Minimum GPA of 2.0 ("B" Average), involvement in community service and extracurricular activities, and financial need.

 This scholarship, created in 2005, is based on academic achievement, involvement in school activities, and service to the community and school.
 Dr. Burnett was with the District for 25 years and served in various capacities such superintendent, personnel director and principal at College Hills Elementary and College Station Junior High.
 He dedicated his life to helping young people become the best educators possible.
 His wife Cherry, a retired teacher and librarian in the district, also spent her life giving back to the students of College Station.
 Their three children all graduated from CSISD and have continued to give to their local communities in many ways.

-Student Eligibility: GPA of at least a 2.5, involvement in school activities and community service, and financial need.
+Student Eligibility: GPA of at least a 2.5 ("B" Average), involvement in school activities and community service, and financial need.

 In July 2018, College Station ISD lost a cherished educator, Christi Cheshire.
 She began her career as a math teacher at A&M Consolidated High School for 24 years, and went on to serve as a testing coordinator and most recently Dean of Students.
 In her total 33 years of service in secondary education, Christi spent countless hours tutoring and mentoring those who needed extra help, always trying to make a difference in the lives of others.
 We hope that this scholarship will honor her spirit and continue helping those who need a step up to further their educational goals.

-Student Eligibility: A&M Consolidated senior involved in Athletics and/or FFA, minimum 2.5 GPA.
+Student Eligibility: A&M Consolidated senior involved in Athletics and/or FFA, minimum 2.0 GPA ("B" Average).

 This scholarship was established in 2008 by Jessie Liu, in honor of Doyle Coats who taught algebra and geometry to Jessie for two years during high school.
 In addition, Doyle's wife, Linda, was Jessie’s speech team coach and literary magazine sponsor.
 The scholarship is awarded to a graduating senior who has demonstrated academic excellence and commitment to public service.

-Student Eligibility: AMCHS senior who demonstrates strong commitment to community service and a GPA of at least 3.5.
+Student Eligibility: AMCHS senior who demonstrates strong commitment to community service and a GPA of at least 3.5 ("A" Average).

 The Brazos County Bar Association created a scholarship in 2007 for the Bryan-College Station High Schools for a student interested in pursuing law as a career.
 The purpose is to encourage high school students to begin formulating their long term goals as early as possible.
 Members of the bar association believe in the integrity and honor in the legal profession and wish to promote that interest among our high school students.
 The scholarship was renamed in 2012 after D. Brooks Cofer, Jr. to honor his long-time service as an attorney in Bryan.

-Student Eligibility: Pursuing law as an educational goal and GPA of at least 3.5.
+Student Eligibility: Pursuing law as an educational goal and GPA of at least 3.5 ("A" Average).
 Must answer additional essay question.

 This scholarship will be awarded based on academic achievement, involvement in school activities, and service to the community and school.
 Larry Hodges, owner of Copy Corner, is a strong supporter of CSISD in many ways and this scholarship, created in 2003, is another example of Larry’s passion for education and for helping kids succeed.

-Student Eligibility: Commitment to community service, GPA of at least a 2.5 and financial need.
+Student Eligibility: Commitment to community service, GPA of at least a 2.0 ("B" Average) and financial need.

 The CSISD Education Foundation was created to support the educational programs for both students and staff of the College Station Independent School District in addition to awarding scholarships to selected graduating seniors.
 The Education Foundation has been awarding scholarships since 2001.
 These scholarships will be awarded based on academic achievement, involvement in school activities, and service to the community and school and are made possible by the generous support of our annual Foundation partners.

-Student Eligibility: GPA of at least a 3.0, involvement/leadership in school activities, and community service.
+Student Eligibility: GPA of at least a 3.0 ("A" Average), involvement/leadership in school activities, and community service.